michaelgorkow/scs_llm_zoo/jais_13b/README.md

 Make sure that you created all required databse objects from the general setup instructions [here](https://github.com/michaelgorkow/scs_llm_zoo/blob/main/README.md).

 ### 2. Build & Upload the container
-Feel free to use any one the provided container images.
-Just make sure that the image name in your spec.yml file is the same as the one you use for building and uploading the image.
-This example code assumes an image called `llm_service`.
 ```cmd
 docker build -t <ORGNAME>-<ACCTNAME>.registry.snowflakecomputing.com/llm_db/public/image_repository/jais_13b_service:latest .
 docker push <ORGNAME>-<ACCTNAME>.registry.snowflakecomputing.com/llm_db/public/image_repository/jais_13b_service:latest